bvberkum/permascroll/README.rst

        Also a host may ignore address ranges, ie. need not to store everything.
        Distributed dereferencing of tumblers is left out of consideration here.

-Content
+Virtual streams
 ---------------
 Literal content has a simple virtual address range: ``1.0.1~0.1``.

-(0-prefixed tumblers denote offset for preceding address, Xu88.1 notation)
+Links shall need to be kept, space 2.
+Links have no size.
+Images need an 2D address beneath 3. ``3.0.x-pixels.0.y-pixels``..

 Uses datastore for unicode entries.
 Uses blobstore for large unicode, and image entries.

+At each moment, a v-stream has a total width, or length, which is the result of its total occumulated content.
+Thus **an entry has one or more lengths**, one for each of its content streams (3, hardcoded?).

+Since in permascroll an entry cannot change, its length and thus its address space is fixed.
+(Entry's may always be inserted in a Channel, though this operation is not entirly clear yet and the normal mode would be to append entries to an channel)

 Sources
 -------
 Mailinglists
 	Entries have text only but often in either some quotable plain text standard or HTML.
+Prime example of quotation in daily usage.
 	Sometimes binaries may be present.
 	Not all lists may be available in an indexed form?
 Blogs and other sites with articles